Skip to content

 A second reviewer reads from the patient-education angle: is the language clear, the framing accessible, the safety context unambiguous?

-Reviewer · Miriam D., NP
+Reviewer · Miriam Farez, NP

 5. 05